EVENTS SURROUND MAJOR EXHIBITION

 Workshops will be themed on the river.
 Drop-in between 11am and 3pm

-on Wednesdays, August 9 and 23 and Thursdays 10 and 24.
+on Wednesday, August 23 and Thursday 24.
 The cost is

 £2 per child who must be accompanied.
 Large groups are requested to

 which will run concurrently in the museum's Your Space gallery is part of a

 visual exploration by local artists Pamela Field, Pauline Leaver and